siracacl/A5-Browser-Use-Docker/README.md

-# A5 - Simplified Browser Automation Tool
+# A5-Browser-Use Chrome Extention and Server

 **A5** is an open-source project that integrates the powerful **Browser Use** Python library with a user-friendly Chrome extension.
 It aims to simplify browser automation tasks by providing an all-in-one solution that requires minimal setup, making it accessible to both developers and non-developers alike.